FgForrest/evitaDB/documentation/user/en/solve/render-category-menu.md

 chapter provides examples of how to render a category menu in typical scenarios.
 Menus can be rendered along with the listed items in a single request.
 You shouldn't need to issue a separate request to render the menu unless you are pre-rendering the menu for caching purposes (which is a good practice for large menu variants such as [mega-menu](#mega-menu)).
-All examples in this chapter will query the `Product' collection to retrieve the associated category menu, but will not list the products themselves, as would be the case in a real-world scenario.
+All examples in this chapter will query the `Product` collection to retrieve the associated category menu, but will not list the products themselves, as would be the case in a real-world scenario.

 The sample queries also don't include any filtering constraints on the products.
 In a real-world scenario, you would